 Academy Award® winner Ron Howard returns to direct the latest bestseller in Dan Brown’s (Da Vinci Code) billion-dollar Robert Langdon series, Inferno, which finds the famous symbologist (again played by Tom Hanks) on a trail of clues tied to the great Dante himself.
 When Langdon wakes up in an Italian hospital with amnesia, he teams up with Sienna Brooks (Felicity Jones), a doctor he hopes will help him recover his memories.
 Together, they race across Europe and against the clock to stop a madman from unleashing a global virus that would wipe out half of the world’s population.

 This hilarious comedy now stands as the highest-grossing film in Italian cinema history, earning an extraordinary €65 million to date and almost equalling Star Wars: The Force Awakens three week ticket sales in its first weekend.
 Checco Zalone, 39 and still living at home, loves his privileged lifestyle and cushy public service job-for-life, carrying a generous pension, and which it seems impossible to be terminated from.
 When a new reformist government vows to cut down on bureaucracy, Checco refuses to take a severence payout and is transferred to the North Pole out of spite.
 But as someone who refuses to to relinquish such a privilege, this slacker will go to every length to keep his entitlements at the expense of all others.
 With non-stop gags and pointed satire, it is no wonder that the film was such a huge success.

 The film follows Bronx-born Bobby from New York to Hollywood and back again as he falls in love and becomes swept up in the excitement and glamour of 1930s café society.

-No eftpos or credit card facilities are available.
+Please Note: NO eftpos or credit card facilities available.